angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

-Pact of Negation is similar to Cavern in providing a mana efficient way to protect your Oracle resolving however it has the added benefit of also stopping effects like Stifle or {{Endurance}} from being used.
+Pact of Negation is similar to Cavern in providing a mana efficient way to protect your Oracle resolving however it has the added benefit of also stopping effects like Stifle or :card[Endurance] from being used.
 If winning in the same turn as you cast Doomsday you can also use it to help resolve the Doomsday in the first place and, in a pinch, it can be used defensively too though this is certainly not the optimal use of it.
 If it is run it is normally a single copy